Florence police helping prevent human trafficking by informing the public on warning signs

-FLORENCE, Ala. — It can happen anywhere, it can happen to anyone, and the Florence Police Department says knowing the warning signs can prevent someone from becoming a victim of human trafficking.
+FLORENCE, Ala. — It can happen anywhere, it can happen to anyone, and the Florence Police Department said knowing the warning signs can prevent someone from becoming a victim of human trafficking.

 North Alabama is only about two to three hours away from several major metropolitan areas where human trafficking is becoming frighteningly common.

 Florence Police Sgt.
-Greg Cobb says this is one reason why the public needs to remain vigilant.
+Greg Cobb said this is one reason why the public needs to remain vigilant.
 He spoke Thursday at the Residence Inn hotel in Florence, teaching its staff how to identify signs of human trafficking.

 "Told them what to look for, things to be aware of," said Sgt.
 Cobb.
 "Don't be afraid to call us; we'll be diplomatic about approaching somebody and questioning them, but we do want everyone to be aware of some of the signs."

 Sgt.
-Cobb says human trafficking takes on many forms, including sex and labor, and the ages of victims can vary from children to adults.
+Cobb said human trafficking takes on many forms, including sex and labor, and the ages of victims can vary from children to adults.

 Some signs to know include groups of children with only one supervising adult, displays of shyness, and seemingly rehearsed behavior in social settings.
 He adds that people shouldn't be afraid to speak up if something looks suspicious.